Skip to main content

 }

-• A real-world entity is recorded by multiple sources (e.g., a business register and Wikipedia), and linking them is not always straightforward.
+• Multiple data sources (e.g., a business register and Wikipedia) may each include the same real-world entity, but reconciling them is not always straightforward.

-Whenever such duplicate items are detected, one of them is selected as the primary item, and the remaining items are marked as inactive.
-This means that they will no longer be used and that only the primary item can appear in the results.
+Whenever such duplicates are detected, one of them is selected as the primary (canonical) entry, and the others are marked as inactive.

 Our API communicates this information in two ways: